Alaxouche/Wunduniik/README.md

 ## Removing the List

 To uninstall the list simply delete the MO2 folder.
-As Wunduniik uses the Stock Game system, which copies a game installation within it's installation folder, it is entirely self contained.
+As Wunduniik uses the Stock Game system, which copies a game installation within its installation folder, it is entirely self-contained.

 ## FAQ